back to Home Page

 8/20/2025

 Today we introduced logic and set theory.
-We talked about Russell's paradox, how Euclid's parallel lines postulate (that they never intersect)
+We talked about Russell's paradox, how Euclid's parallel lines postulate (that they never intersect) could not be proved and became an an axiom, and basic set theory.

 Notes from class today on set theory and logic .